samtron1412/docs/physics/physics-term.md

   not flow through the material as they do in a electrical conductor, but only slightly shift from their average equilibrium positions causing dielectric polarization.

+## Fuse

+In electronics and electrical engineering, a fuse is an electrical safety device that operates to provide over-current protection of an electrical circuit including the source of power and the load.
+- Its essential component is a metal wire or strip that melts when too much current flows through it, so interrupting the current.

 ## Switch